dotnet/docs-maui/docs/ios/deployment/publish-in-house.md

 ## Create a distribution profile

-An in-hous distribution provisioning profile enables your .NET MAUI iOS app to be digitally signed for release.
+An in-house distribution provisioning profile enables your .NET MAUI iOS app to be digitally signed for release.
 An in-house distribution provisioning profile contains an App ID and a distribution certificate.

 <!-- Can't use the include file as the steps are slightly different -->